Is Your Dog ‘Service Dog' Ready? A Comprehensive Guide

 Certification and Legal Considerations

-While there is no official certification or registration required for service dogs in the United States, your dog should be able to pass the Canine Good Citizen evaluation without fault.
-Additionally, it's essential to familiarize yourself with the laws regarding service dog access rights in your city and state.
-Understanding the legal rights and responsibilities surrounding service dogs ensures a smooth experience while navigating public spaces with your canine partner.
+It's important to familiarize yourself with the laws regarding service dog access rights in your city and state.
+Understanding the legal rights and responsibilities surrounding support animals ensures a smooth experience while navigating public spaces with your canine partner.

 Conclusion

-At AncillaryK9, we offer the essential training needed to get your dog "service dog" ready.
+At AncillaryK9, we offer temperament evaluations and offer essential obedience training needed to get your dog "service dog" ready.
 Contact us today to learn more about our comprehensive dog training programs.

 If you have questions or need help with your dog, reserve a complimentary consultation.